RockitBootcamp/Student-Resources/PHP/02 Variable Types/README.md

 echo $combined; // Outputs: Hello World
 ```

-This one doesn't use a variable for "World" but it works the same.
+This one doesn't use a variable for "World," but it works the same.
 But it's a little strange to have the string with the space be separate from the last string with "World".
 Let's do it again:

 ```php
 var $text1 = 'Hello'